-Figure 1: In this patient, there are multiple, randomly distributed lesions scattered throughout bilateral cerebral hemispheres.
-The lesions demonstrate a ring pattern, or rim of peripheral restricted diffusion and central hypointense DWI signal (top row).
-The rim pattern of signal abnormality carries through on all sequences (middle row).
-On the SWI image (bottom row left), there is central hypointense signal which often corresponds to a combination of hemorrhage and fungal elements.
-As in most patients with aspergillosis, there is little to no peripheral enhancement (bottom row right).
+Figure 1: In this patient, there are multiple randomly distributed lesions scattered throughout bilateral cerebral hemispheres.
+(Top Left and Top Right) The lesions demonstrate a ring pattern, or rim of peripheral restricted diffusion and central hypointense DWI signal.
+(Middle Left and Middle Right) The rim pattern of signal abnormality carries through on all sequences.
+(Bottom Left) In this SWI image, there is central hypointense signal, which often corresponds to a combination of hemorrhage and fungal elements.
+(Bottom Right) As in most patients with aspergillosis, there is little to no peripheral enhancement.

 - Saprophytic opportunistic infection

 - Septate, branching hyphae that show dichotomous branching and irregular, nonparallel cell walls